Jimmy Bishop

 Jimmy Bishop (May 4, 1941 – January 10, 2013) was an American politician.
 He served as a Democratic member of the Tennessee House of Representatives.

 Life and career

 Bishop was born in Henry County, Tennessee, the son of Lucile Goodman and William Bryan Bishop.
 He was a salesman.

-In 1974, Bishop was elected to the Tennessee House of Representatives, serving until 1978.
+Bishop served in the Tennessee House of Representatives from 1974 to 1978.

 Bishop died in January 2013 in Memphis, Tennessee, at the age of 71.